 The Ocean and Marine Engineering Division welcomes abstracts of 250-500 words in length in all areas related to ocean, marine, littoral, naval, and coastal engineering education.
-Engineers in academia and industry from across the world are encouraged to submit papers on relevant topics.
-Abstracts should included educational or academic aspects for consideration.
+Engineers in academia and industry from across the world are encouraged to submit papers on relevant topics including how the recent pandemic influenced current pedagogy.
+Abstracts should include educational or academic aspects for consideration.

 Topics of interest include, but are not limited to: